 The Hyper-X Phase I program was an agency-wide effort, conducted jointly by Dryden and Langley, to demonstrate technology that could ultimately be applied in vehicle types from hypersonic aircraft to reusable space launchers.
 Each of the vehicles is 12 feet long with a span of about five feet.

 X-43A Hypersonic Experimental Vehicle - Artist Concept in Flight Background

 One of the primary goals of NASA's Aeronautics Enterprise, as delineated in the NASA Strategic Plan, specified the development and demonstration of technologies for air-breathing hypersonic flight.
-Following the cancellation of the National Aerospace Plane (NASP) program in November 1994, the United States lacked a cohesive hypersonic technology development program.
+Following the cancelation of the National Aerospace Plane (NASP) program in November 1994, the United States lacked a cohesive hypersonic technology development program.
 As one of the "better, faster, cheaper" program developed by NASA in the late 1990s, Hyper-X used National Aerospace Plane technology, and was to quickly moving it forward to the next step, which was demonstration of hypersonic air breathing propulsion in flight.

-The goal of the Hyper-X program were to flight validate key propulsion and related technologies for air-breathing hypersonic aircraft.
+The goals of the Hyper-X program were to flight validate key propulsion and related technologies for air-breathing hypersonic aircraft.
 The first two X-43 vehicles were scheduled to fly at Mach 7.
 This is far faster than any air-breathing aircraft have ever flown.
-The world's fastest air-breathing aircraft, the SR-71, cruises slightly above Mach 3.
+The world's fastest air-breathing aircraft, the SR-71, cruised slightly above Mach 3.
 The highest speed attained by NASA's rocket-powered X-15 was Mach 6.7, back in 1967.
 The third X-43A was to reach a speed of Mach 10.